EliaTogni/Univault/Classes/Simulation.md

 This means that, in small intervals, the probability of an event to occur is approximately $h\lambda(t)$.

-This is a common behavior in mobile networks, where the arrival of packets during the day is not constant but instead is very high during certain hours and low during the night.
+This is a common behavior, e.g., in mobile networks, where the arrival of packets during the day is not constant but instead is very high during certain hours and low during the night.

 How can we define this intensity when we model?
 The definition of $\lambda(t)$ is up to the modeler.
 One possible interpretation is that if $\bar{p}(t)$ is the probability that an event occurring at time $t$ in a Poisson process with parameter $\lambda$ is discarded (e.g., the customer of the pharmacy, at the point of coming in, decides to go away) and $p(t)=1-\bar p(t)$, then the process involving the non discarded events is a non-homogeneous Poisson Process with intensity $\lambda(t) = \lambda \cdot p(t)$.